margrietpalm/040code.github.io/README.md

 ## How to contribute

 Fork the repo, do your changes and create a pull request.
 Everybody is welcome to write an article.
+The main branch to work from is: `source`

+The `master` contains the static page created by travis-ci and gatsby.

 ## How to run